COMMONLY ASKED QUESTIONS AND ANSWERS FOR BECOMING A REAL ESTATE AGENT:

 Q: What if I don't pass both parts of the exam?

 A: Candidates who pass one section only need to retake the section they didn't pass.
-A test summary will be provided showing areas of strength & weaknesses.
+A test summary will be provided showing areas of strengths & weaknesses.
+When you retake the examination, you'll only be allotted 2.5 hrs for the General portion & 1.5 hours to complete the State portion.

 Q: Are there any other requirements that have to be met before I get a license?

 A: Yes, you must be 18 years of age and have High School Diploma or GED Certificate prior to taking the exam.
-Candidate needs to secure 3 personal character references who are unrelated & either live or do business in the state of Massachusetts.
-Candidates must complete the Criminal Offender Record Information (CORI) Acknowledgement Form which needs to be notarized by a Notary and brought with you to testing site.
-If you have a felony, the board will only review your license application after you've completed the course & passed the exam.
+Candidate needs to secure 3 personal character references who are unrelated.
+Candidates must complete the Criminal Offender Record Information (CORI) Acknowledgement Form which needs to be notarized by a Notary.
+If you have a felony, the board will review your license application & CORI and may require a personal meeting with you to answer any questions or concerns they may have.
+You must have filed & paid all state tax returns to date.
+The board will not approve anyone currently on parole or probation.
 You also need 2 forms of current signature ID (Payment by: credit card, debt card.
 (NO CASH will be accepted)

 Q: How will the examination center know I completed the pre-licensing class?

 A: You'll receive a Class Completion Certificate upon completing 40 hours of education.
-An authorized representative of the school will sign & stamp the Certificate which you will bring with you to the examination.
+An authorized representative of the school will sign & stamp the Certificate.

 Q: How long is my Completion Certificate good for?